kodok13/Label-Free-RLVR/README.md

 By [Qingyang Zhang](qingyangzhang.github.io) and Haitao Wu.
 If there are any papers I missed, please let me know!

+Warning: As shown by recent work, the improvement of most of RLVR papers could be a mirage due to various accidental issues in the evaluation setups (discussed below).
+As such, the baseline numbers of the pre-RL models are massively underreported.
+Thus we should carefully examine the degree by which true learning happens.

 ## Before DeepSeek-R1-Zero

 [Self-Consistency Preference Optimization](https://arxiv.org/abs/2411.04109), ArXiv, 2024-11